tudasc/cusan/README.md

 Making use of CuSan consists of two phases:

 1. Compile your code with Clang/LLVM (version 14) using one the CuSan compiler wrappers, e.g., `cusan-clang++` or `cusan-mpic++`.
-This will (a) analyze and instrument the CUDA API appropriately, such as kernel calls and their particular memory access semantics (r/w), (b) add ThreadSanitizer instrumentation, and (c) finally link our runtime library.
+This will (a) analyze and instrument the CUDA API appropriately, such as kernel calls and their particular memory access semantics (r/w), (b) add ThreadSanitizer instrumentation automatically (`-fsanitize=thread`), and (c) finally link our runtime library.
 2. Execute the target program for the data race analysis.
 Our runtime internally calls ThreadSanitizer to expose the CUDA synchronization and memory access semantics.